 About Marietta, Ohio

 Founded and settled by former Revolutionary War soldiers and pioneers in 1789, Marietta, Ohio is the oldest settlement in the Northwest Territory.
 Marietta’s founders brought their New England heritage and architecture with them.
 Marietta’s tree-lined brick streets and stately Federal and Victorian homes evoke notions of how a small town should feel.
 Add a rich history as a river town, and one senses a distinctly southern feel, yet uniquely Marietta.
-A visiting lecturer recently remarked, “I feel as though I have stepped into a Mark Twain novel.”
+A visiting lecturer remarked, “I feel as though I have stepped into a Mark Twain novel.”

 Marietta also offers culture.
 The Marietta-Parkersburg Symphony performs several times a year.
 Marietta College hosts various nationally-known speakers, with lectures open to the general public.
 A tribute to its history as a river town, Marietta sponsors an annual Sternwheel Festival, featuring the largest fireworks shows in the region.
 Marietta also hosts a yearly Blues Festival and a weekend of powerboat racing.

 Industry remains the backbone of the local economy.
-Many large companies operate plants in the Marietta-Parkersburg area: DuPont, Shell, Eramet, Solvay, just to name a few.
+Many large companies operate plants in the Marietta-Parkersburg area: DuPont, Shell, Eramet, and Solvay, just to name a few.
 Marietta is home to many mid-size manufacturing companies, producing everything from flexible magnets to street sweeping machines.
 This industrial base provides many stable and high-paying jobs.

 Manufacturing is not the only base of the local economy.
 Marietta was home to the country’s first oil and gas boom.
 The oil and gas industry remains a substantial component of the economy.